jameshanlon/jameshanlon.github.io/content/homelab.md

 - [Digital Ocean](https://www.digitalocean.com) for object storage with Spaces.
 - [Google Sheets](https://docs.google.com) for word processing and spreadsheets.
-- [Standard notes](https://standardnotes.com) for note taking, since they have recently been aquired by Proton.
+- [Standard notes](https://standardnotes.com) for note taking, since they have recently been acquired by Proton.
 - [Apple iCloud](https://www.icloud.com) for contacts and reminders.
 - [Strava](https://www.strava.com) and [Garmin](https://connect.garmin.com) for fitness data.